ibm-cloud-docs/databases-for-mysql/backups-faq.md

 {: #optimize-xtrabackup-table}
 {: faq}

 MySQL version 8.0.29 offered features that were not safe to use and the version was removed completely. {{site.data.keyword.databases-for}} chose not to offer that version, but you can still use and import tables from that corrupted version.
-This leads to an error like this:
+These corrupted tables will return an error like this:

 ```text
 [ERROR] [MY-011825] [Xtrabackup] Tables found: